tammariah/CSE-6214/README.md

 * Seller will be notified if an item wants to be returned
 #### 2.3.2 Payment and Refunds
 * Seller will have access to recieving payments
-* Seller will have acces to refund payments
+* Seller will have access to refund payments
+* Seller will have access to refund requests and can accept the requests
 * Payment technology TBD

 ### 2.4 Admin Controls